zeckhardt/WebCheckers/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Team A - Tomato
 * Team members
-  * MEMBER1
+  * Zachary Eckhardt
-  * MEMBER2
+  * Aidan Lynch
-  * MEMBER3
+  * Klaus Curde
-  * MEMBER4
+  * Adam Neulight

 ## Executive Summary

-This is a summary of the project.
+This WebCheckers application utilizes the Java Spark framework.
+The user goes head to head in a game of checkers against other signed in users.
+To get started, the user enters a unique username.
+Once a username is established they now ready to play by either selecting or being selected by another user.

 ### Purpose
 > _Provide a very brief statement about the project and the most